-Organic Farming is a method of crop and livestock production that involves much more than choosing not to ause pesticides, fertilizers, genetically modified organisms, antibiotics and growth hormones.
-Those people who are aware of their health they are using organic products, which minimize their risk and fear of diseases like cancer, diabetes and asthma etc.
+Organic Farming is a method of crop and livestock production that involves much more than choosing not to use pesticides, fertilizers, genetically modified organisms, antibiotics, and growth hormones.
+Those people who are aware of their health are using organic products, which minimize their risk and fear of diseases like cancer, diabetes, asthma, etc.

-It is a form of agriculture that follows biological techniques like crop rotation, green fertilizers, manure, plant-based herbicide s and pesticides to protect the production capacity of soil for a long time.
+It is a form of agriculture that follows biological techniques like crop rotation, green fertilizers, manure, plant-based herbicides s, and pesticides to protect the production capacity of soil for a long time.

-It is not a new system and is being practised for a long time.
+It is not a new system and is being practiced for a long time.
 The principal goal of organic farming is to develop enterprises that are sustainable and harmonious with the environment.

 It aims to protect the environment, minimize soil degradation and erosion, decrease pollution, optimize biological productivity and promote a sound state of health.
 In general, organic standards are designed to allow the use of naturally occurring substances while prohibiting or strictly limiting synthetic substances.

 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic agriculture combines tradition, innovation, and science to benefit the shared environment and promote fair relationships and good quality of life for all involved.